mythreyi22/Final/readme.md

-my_make_flags    | Python list of extra arguments to pass to gmake option_strings   | Python dict mapping short names to cmake options, for convenience my_builds        | Python dict listing all of the builds of x265 you intend to test
+my_make_flags    | Python list of extra arguments to pass to gmake option_strings   | Python dict mapping short names to cmake options, for convenience my_builds        | Python dict listing all of the builds of x265 you intend to test my_save_changed  | boolean controlling whether output-change bitstreams are saved by default

 Note:

-	conf.py is a Python script and uses Python syntax and white-space rules. r'foo' is a Python *raw* string which means you can use back-slashes without escaping them, except for the very end of the string. r'foo\' is invalid because Python thinks you are escaping the close quote.
+	conf.py is a Python script and uses Python syntax and white-space rules. r'foo' is a Python *raw* string which means you can use back-slashes without escaping them, except for the very end of the string.
+So r'foo\' is invalid because Python thinks you are escaping the close quote.

 For Windows deveopers, we recommend that my_builds{} have at least one of